ttrefoni/DPHPT/README.md

 /path/to/auto_docker_server_new_wait.sh
 ```

-2. The script will prompt you for several pieces of information:
+2. The script will prompt you for several pieces of information.
+The sample responses provided link to an image to run the example LSTM model.

 Prompt 1: The publisher name, this is equivalent to your Docker username or the Docker username of the owner of the repository you wish to use.
 ```bash